 Evaluation of Microbial Ecology in Pasture Ecosystems with Long-term Poultry Litter Additions

-Microorganisms as the primary decomposers in the environment play a key role in facilitating nutrient cycling processes, including the production of enzymes and mineralization of nutrients such as carbon, phosphorus and nitrogen.
+Microorganisms, as the primary decomposers in the environment, play a key role in facilitating nutrient cycling processes, including the production of enzymes and mineralization of nutrients such as carbon, phosphorus and nitrogen.
 Despite this fact, understanding of how soil management practices, such as the application of poultry litter to pasture land, influence microbial dynamics and how these changes may affect long-term system sustainability is limited.
-Soil microbial community dynamics are being assessed in simulated pasture systems receiving one of two rates of untreated poultry litter, alum-treated poultry litter (to reduce ammonia volatilization in broiler houses and phosphorus leaching in soil), and inorganic fertilizer.
-The amendment rates are 2.24 Mg/ha and 8.98 Mg/ha for the litters and 65 kg N/ha, and 260 kg N/ha of ammonium nitrate (equal to the nitrogen level in the alum-treated poultry litter at year one of the study).
+Soil microbial community dynamics are being assessed in simulated pasture systems receiving one of two rates of untreated poultry litter, alum-treated poultry litter (to reduce ammonia volatilization in broiler houses and phosphorus leaching in soil), or inorganic N fertilizer.
+The amendment rates are 2.24 Mg/ha and 8.98 Mg/ha for the litters, and 65 kg N/ha and 260 kg N/ha of ammonium nitrate (equal to the nitrogen level in the alum-treated poultry litter at year one of the study).
 A multi-faceted research approach combining traditional extraction and molecular techniques is being utilized.
-Microbial structure and functions is being assessed by measuring microbial biomass, dehydrogenase and phosphatase enzyme activities, and polymerase chain reaction (PCR)-denaturing gradient gel electrophoresis (DGGE) analysis of environmental and antibiotic resistant bacterial communities.
-The utilization of several microbial assessment tools will allow for the development of an understanding of soil microbial communities in poultry litter amended pasture in terms of size, function, diversity and potential for the indigenous populations to develop antibiotic resistance.
-The acquisition of this basic understanding is key to the development of sustainable management practices that utilize the microbial community to reduce nutrient leaching and nutrient runoff, and enhance nutrient availability for plant uptake in pasture systems.
+Microbial community structure and functions are being assessed by measuring microbial biomass, dehydrogenase and phosphatase enzyme activities, and polymerase chain reaction (PCR)-denaturing gradient gel electrophoresis (DGGE) analysis of environmental and antibiotic resistant bacterial communities.
+The utilization of several microbial assessment tools should improve understanding of soil microbial communities in poultry litter-amended pasture in terms of size, function, diversity and potential for the indigenous populations to develop antibiotic resistance.
+The goal of this research is to acquire knowledge to use toward the development of sustainable management practices that utilize the microbial community to reduce nutrient leaching and nutrient runoff, and enhance nutrient availability for plant uptake in pasture systems.

 Assess the impact of organic amendments on microbial diversity.

-Evaluate the contribution of poultry litter to development of antibiotic resistant microorganisms in the environment.
+Evaluate the contribution of poultry litter to development of antibiotic resistance in microorganisms in the environment.

 Impacts and Contributions/Outcomes

-Preliminary enzyme data was presented at the S297 Soil Microbiology Meeting in Blacksburg VA, May 25, 2003.
-Additionally, the biomass and enzyme data from the summer of 2003 was presented in a poster at the 2003 American Society of Agronomy (ASA)/ Soil Science Society of America (SSSA) annual meeting in Denver, CO, November 2-6, 2003.
+Year one enzyme and biomass data was presented at the S297 Soil Microbiology Meeting in Pendleton OR, June 6 – 7, 2004.
+Additionally, the antibiotic data from the summer and fall of 2003 was presented in an oral talk at the Southern Branch American Society of Agronomy (ASA) and as a poster at the 2004 American Society of Agronomy (ASA)/ Soil Science Society of America (SSSA) annual meeting in Seattle WA, October 31 – November 4, 2004.

 Tomlinson, P. J., K. R. Payne, K. R. Brye, and M. C. Savin.
 2003.
 Microbial dynamics in long-term research plots receiving alum-treated and untreated poultry litter.
 In Annual Meetings Abstracts [CD-ROM].
 ASA, CSSA, and SSSA, Madison, WI.